FriendsOfTYPO3/frontend_editing/README.md

     npm run build:css

-While developing use the following watch command:
+While developing use the following watch for css changes command:

     npm run watch:css

+To build the javascript use the following command (a watcher is still to be added):

+    npm run build:js

 ### Publish